jiutongzhao/Time-Series-Data-Analysis/README.md

 \hat{S}_{ij}= \hat{B}_i \hat{B}_j^*
 $$

-for a time series decomposite with both signal and noise, its Fourier coefficients follows the non-central chi-square distribution, as introduced in the previous section.
-Taking a
+for a time series decomposed with both signal and noise, its Fourier coefficients follow the ***non-central chi-square distribution***, as introduced in the previous section.
+Taking a moving-average in the time or frequency domain helps improving the SNR as we did in the Welch method.